openmaptiles/planetiler-openmaptiles/README.md

 # Planetiler OpenMapTiles Profile

-This OpenMapTiles profile is based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) v3.13.
+This OpenMapTiles profile is based on [OpenMapTiles](https://github.com/openmaptiles/openmaptiles).
-See [README.md](../README.md) in the parent directory for instructions on how to run.
+See [README.md](https://github.com/onthegomap/planetiler/blob/main/README.md) in the parent repository for instructions on how to run.

 ## Differences from OpenMapTiles